cbrandao18/practice-exercises/README.md

 **Reverse String** - Create a method to reverse a string manually.
 Also, shows how to use given reverse method.

+**Roman Numeral** - Input a integer and output the Roman Numeral representation as a String.

 **Two Sum** - Given an array of integers, this program returns the indices of the two numbers such that they add up to a target value.
 It is assumed that each input would have one solution and the same element is not to be used twice.

 **Vowel Count** - Enter in a string and the program counts the numbers of vowels and prints result to console.